volodymyrhudyma/blog/content/blog/improve-your-state-handling-with-immer.md

 }, initialState);
 ```

-Notice, that we don't have to handle the **default** case, since if producer does not do anything, it returns the initial state untouched.
+Note, that we don't have to handle the **default** case, since if producer does nothing, it returns the initial state unchanged.

 ## Refactoring Setting A State